SpeedgoatGmbH/speedgoat-utility-addon/README.md

 This add-on installs the necessary functionality to integrate the Speedgoat I/O Blockset into Simulink Real-Time.

-If you have not yet installed the **Speedgoat I/O Blockset**, the please download and install the latest version from [speedgoat.com/login](speedgoat.com/login).
+If you have not yet installed the **Speedgoat I/O Blockset**, then please download and install the latest version from [speedgoat.com/login](speedgoat.com/login).

 The Speedgoat I/O Blockset is necessary when connecting to a Speedgoat real-time target machine.